afroeschl/loadShift/README.md

 ## Disclaimer

-This project is a simulation using historical data.
-No guarantees of accuracy, profitability, or real-world applicability.
+This project uses simulated strategies and historical data, which may be incomplete or inaccurate.
+No guarantees of future performance or real-world applicability.
 Use at your own risk.